 - Speed: Does your website load fast enough for visitors to browse it without getting frustrated?

-- Navigation: Is it easy to go form one page to another?
+- Navigation: Is it easy to go from one page to another?
 Are relevant pages linked to each other?

 - Information: Does your website provide content that can answer the questions visitors entered in the search engine.
 You should think about the content of the site and consider writing blog posts, talking about different aspects of your business, keeping it useful and informative as this will help with your ranking.